 Over-Excited During Play Time

-Sometimes, if a dog gets super excited during play, he may have the urge to mount another dog or object.
-When this behavior happens every once in a while then it’s viewed as completely normal.
+Sometimes, if a dog gets super excited, he may have the urge to mount another dog or object.
+This can happen during intense play sessions, when guests arrive, or during any highly stimulating event.
+The behavior is a way for dogs to release pent-up energy.
+When this behavior happens occasionally then it’s viewed as completely normal.
 If, however, this happens during every play session then it may be a sign of an undersocialized dog.

 Stress